College GameDay (football TV program)

 The show is known for its prediction segment that appears at the end of each broadcast.
 The predictions use the standard scoring system and do not use the spread in determining the pick.
 Typically there are six predictors: Lee Corso (who retired shortly after the start of the 2025 season), Kirk Herbstreit, Desmond Howard, Nick Saban, Pat McAfee, and an invited guest, usually a celebrity, prominent athlete, or radio personality associated with the host school for that week.
 From 1987 until his retirement in 2025, the show famously concluded with Corso's prediction for the host school's game, after which he dons the mascot's headgear of the team he predicts to win the game, usually to the ire or excitement of local fans.
 His first headgear pick occurred on October 5, 1996, when he correctly picked the Ohio State Buckeyes over the Penn State Nittany Lions.
 In 2018, Corso made his first NFL headgear pick when, as a guest on Sunday NFL Countdown, he correctly picked the New Orleans Saints to win their Week 9 game at home against the Los Angeles Rams.
 Corso made his 400th headgear pick on September 16, 2023, for the Colorado/Colorado State rivalry game, he put on the headgear for Colorado.
 Corso made his 431st and final headgear pick on August 30, 2025, correctly picking Ohio State to defeat the Texas Longhorns.
 Corso compiled an all-time record of 287–144 in his headgear picks.

-As of January 1, 2025, Ohio State–Penn State and Alabama–LSU are the most featured matchups, appearing thirteen times on College Gameday.
-Alabama–Georgia has been featured eleven times.
-Florida–Tennessee, Michigan–Ohio State and Army–Navy have been featured nine times.
+As of December 6, 2025, Ohio State–Penn State and Alabama–LSU are the most featured matchups, appearing thirteen times on College GameDay.
+Alabama–Georgia has been featured twelve times.
+Michigan–Ohio State have been featured ten times.
+Florida–Tennessee and Army–Navy have been featured nine times.
 Alabama–Auburn, Florida–Florida State, Florida State–Miami, and Oklahoma–Texas currently sit at eight appearances.
 Ohio State has the most hosts, appearances, and wins; Alabama is second in all three categories.